 As a rule, stick insects need an enclosure that is three times as tall as the length of the insect.
-For Indian stick insects, this means a cage a minimum of 12 inches tall, although a little taller would be better.
-Glass aquaria (10 to 15 gallon), tall glass jars, plastic pet containers, and other similar containers work well for housing, but the lid needs to be well-ventilated and secure to prevent escapes.
-Fine netting can be fixed over the opening to such containers.
+For Indian stick insects, this means a cage a minimum of 15 inches tall, although a little higher would be better.
+Glass tanks (10 to 15 gallons), tall glass jars, plastic pet containers, and other similar containers work well for housing.
+Make sure the lid is well-ventilated and secure to prevent escapes.
+You can use fine netting, firmly fixed, to the top.

-Indian stick insects should be kept fairly warm, around 70 to 75 degrees Fahrenheit (21 to 24 degrees Celsius).
-The temperature can be allowed to decrease a bit at night to mid to high 60s F. The best way to achieve the proper temperature is to keep them in a warm room, although supplementary heat can be provided through head pads meant for reptile enclosures or by placing a lamp near the cage.
-Using lamps for heat can be very drying and white bulbs should not be used at night.
-If you are using heating lamps, they require red or blue colored bulbs can be used).
+Indian stick insects should be kept fairly warm, around 70 to 75 degrees Fahrenheit.
+The temperature can be allowed to decrease to the mid-60s Fahrenheit.
+The best way to achieve the proper temperature is to keep them in a warm room.
+However, provide supplementary heat through heating pads meant for reptile enclosures or by placing a lamp near the cage.
+Heating lamps tend to be very drying, and white bulbs should not be used at night.
+If you are using heating lamps, they require red or blue colored bulbs suitable for nocturnal animals at night.

-If using potted plants in the vivarium, consider using a fluorescent fixture above the vivarium for optimal plant growth.
-Stick insects need a moderate level of humidity, but the vivarium should be well ventilated to prevent mold growth.
-Misting the leaves of the plant will provide water for the insects to drink and help maintain humidity levels.
+If using potted plants in the pet's home, consider using a fluorescent fixture for optimal plant growth.
+Stick insects need a moderate level of humidity (75%), and the habitat should be well ventilated to prevent mold and fungus growth.
+The fungus can kill stick insects.